 There They Grow (1940) – Another title suggested for a possible Judy and Mickey film, similar in theme to Babes In Hollywood (noted above).

 No, No, Nanette (1940) – The 1925 Broadway hit that gave us such songs as “Tea for Two” and “I Want To Be Happy” was another title suggested for Judy and Mickey.
 Warner Bros. released it in 1950 as Tea For Two starring Doris Day and Gordon MacRae.
-It was originally adapted, with its original title, as an early film musical released by First National in 1930.
+It was originally adapted for the screen in 1930 and released by First National.
 Only the soundtrack of that early talkie survives.
 First National was a subsidiary of Warner Bros. making it doubtful that the rights to the property ever left the Warner lot, meaning it was just another title idea for MGM’s hot teen duo “Mickey & Judy.”

 Lady Be Good (1940) – Another title suggested for Judy and Mickey.
 It made it to the screen starring Ann Sothern, Robert Young, and Eleanor Powell.

 Thousands Cheer (1940) – Judy appeared as a guest star in the all-star finale of the 1943 version starring Kathryn Grayson, but the project was originally touted as Judy’s “first glamour role” in 1940.

 Kathleen (1940) – Another role allegedly suggested for Judy that went to someone else, this time to Shirley Temple in 1941.

 The Big Time (1940) – No relation to the working title of Judy and Gene Kelly’s 1942 hit For Me And My Gal, this project was to star Judy with Lana Turner, James Stewart, Walter Pidgeon, and Rags Ragland.